Karstenia (journal)

-Karstenia is an international, peer-reviewed open access research journal covering all aspects of fungal research, with a focus on systematics and ecology, published by the Finnish Mycological Society.
-Each volume consists of 2 issues being published in June and December with occasional supplementals also published.
-Karstenia offers full open access without Article Processing Charges and has PDF archives of all historical issues.
-Publication began in 1950 with varying frequency until 1976 when it switched to publishing two issues a year.

-Karstenia is named after the Finnish Mycologist Petter Adolf Karsten.
+Karstenia was a biannual peer-reviewed open-access scientific journal covering all aspects of mycology, with an emphasis to boreal and arctic-alpine research, published by the Finnish Mycological Society.
+The journal offered full open access without article processing charges and has PDF archives of all historical issues.
+It was established in 1950 with varying frequency until 1976 when it switched to publishing two issues a year.
+The journal was named after the Finnish mycologist Petter Adolf Karsten and ceased publication in 2026.

+Abstracting and indexing

+The journal is abstracted and indexed in BIOSIS Previews and Scopus.